muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 for an external data model to represent generic low-cardinality heterogeneous collections of user data.
-Fundamental examples of these are *tuples*, *records*, *structs*, *objects*; they are variations of generic collections of named or ordered attributes with no duplicate names.
+Fundamental examples of these are *tuples*, *records*, *structs*, *objects*; they are variations of generic collections of named or positional attributes with no duplicate names.
 When a set of **Kit** with common attribute names are collected in a **Lot**, such a **Lot** can also represent a *relation* or *dictionary*.
 A **Kit** by itself would represent an anonymous or structural type, but